samihsq/rAIhan/readme.md

 **How to Use rAIhan**

-First, dm me at ThamThilly#9771 for the private_key.json that will be necessary for the dialogflow to work.
+First, dm me at ThamThilly#9771 for the private_key.json that will be necessary for Dialogflow to function.
 I don't want to put this up publicly due to security reasons.

 To be continued after I make this repo more finalized.